-There are a lot of misconceptions about what dementia is and what to look for if you think a loved one has dementia.
-Obviously, any diagnosis of dementia can and should only be made by a medical professional.
-However, the following signs may indicate that someone should be checked out.
+There are a lot of misconceptions about what dementia is and what to look for in oneself or a loved one.
+Any diagnosis of dementia can and should only be made by a medical professional, however, the following signs may indicate that someone should be checked out.
 But remember, who doesn’t lose something from time to time?
 Or momentarily forget the name of someone they’ve met several times?

 1. Memory loss